Philibert de Gramont: Exile and marriage

-In 1662 he was exiled from France for courting Anne-Lucie de la Mothe-Houdancourt, one of the king's mistresses.
+In 1662 Philibert was exiled from France for courting Anne-Lucie de la Mothe-Houdancourt, one of the king's mistresses.
 He went to England where he found at the court of Charles II an atmosphere congenial to his talents for intrigue, gallantry and pleasure.
 He arrived in London in January 1663.
 Philibert quickly entered into the English court's inner circle.
 Not much adaptation was needed as French was the predominant language at the Restoration court.
-Elizabeth Hamilton, the sister of Anthony Hamilton, admired his wit and gallantry and fell in love with him.

-Philibert married her in London in December 1663 or early in 1664.
-In March 1664, having heard of his marriage, Louis XIV wrote him a letter saying that he could come back.
-The couple had a son on 28 August old style, but he died as an infant.

-There is a famous anecdote told about her marriage, which reverts the order of events by placing the marriage, which was, according to this tale, forced on de Gramont by her brothers, after the permission to return.
-It goes as follows:

-When in 1664 he was allowed to return to France, he left in haste, giving the impression that he would not honour his commitments.
-Her brothers George and Anthony therefore pursued and intercepted him on his way to Dover and pressured him to return and marry her.
+Philibert courted Anthony's sister Elizabeth.

+An anecdote tells how Philibert tried to leave her but was intercepted by her brothers George and Anthony at Dover.
 They asked him whether he had not forgotten something in London.
 He replied "Pardonnez-moi, messieurs, j'ai oublié d'épouser votre sœur."
 (Forgive me, Sirs, I have forgotten to marry your sister).
-He turned around, went back to London, and dutifully married her.

-The story is partly proven wrong since he married her before Louis allowed him to come back, but it could well be true that a bit of pressure from her brothers was needed.
-It has been said that this incident suggested to Molière his comedy Le mariage forcé, first presented 29 January 1664, but this idea clashes with the known dates.
+This episode might have occurred in autumn 1663 when Gramont's sister Susanne-Charlotte in error told him that he could return to France.
+He went but found that he was not welcome.
+However, perhaps Philibert attempted to leave Elizabeth later, in December just before he consented to marry her.
+It has been said that this incident suggested to Molière his comedy Le mariage forcé, first presented 29 January 1664.

+Philibert married Elizabeth in London in December 1663 or early in 1664.
+In March 1664, having heard of his marriage, Louis XIV allowed Philibert to come back.
+On 28 August the couple had a son who died as an infant.